Springtime in Paris – The Best Things To Do In March, 2024

 Skip the Lines at the Louvre

 Don't spend your precious time in Paris waiting in the long line-ups at the Louvre.
-This private tour gets you ahead of the lines and into the world's largest & most popular museum.
+A small-group tour gets you ahead of the lines and into the world's largest & most popular museum.
 Highlights include the Venus de Milo, the Winged Nike of Samothrace and of course Mona.
-Group size is limited to 8 in the semi-private tour, but for the ultimate Louvre experience, choose the private tour option for just you and your group.
+Group size is limited to six, which makes this perhaps the ultimate Louvre experience.

 Eiffel Tower Priority Access